Signs of darker regime to come emerge in Erdogan’s first week as re-elected president

 Attempting to associate the opposition with Kurdish terrorist groups was a key feature of the brutalising and demonising nationalist campaign run by Erdogan.
 At one point, he even admitted using a fake video at an election rally to that end.
 All of Erdogan’s allegations about terrorist links have been denied by those accused and no evidence has been presented to back up the claims.

-On June 1, Kemal Kilicdaroglu, the challenger for the presidency defeated 52%-to-48% by Erdogan, described the result of the election as having “no moral legitimacy” because his opponent conducted an election campaign based on lies and slander, Halk TV news website reported.
+On June 1, Kemal Kilicdaroglu, the challenger for the presidency defeated 52% to 48% by Erdogan, described the result of the election as having “no moral legitimacy” because his opponent conducted an election campaign based on lies and slander, Halk TV news website reported.

 “The YSK [Supreme Election Board] has confirmed the election result, but it has no moral legitimacy,” the leader of Turkey’s main opposition and secular Republican People’s Party (CHP) said.

-In his first interview following his defeat in the May 28 runoff election, Kilicdaroglu said Erdogan and his Islamist-rooted ruling Justice and Development Party’s (AKP’s) election campaign was based on lies, slander and doctored videos.
+In his first interview following his defeat in the May 28 run-off election, Kilicdaroglu said Erdogan and his Islamist-rooted ruling Justice and Development Party’s (AKP’s) election campaign was based on lies, slander and doctored videos.

 “Can there be a president who lies to his people?
 The government and their election campaign should be questioned in this regard,” he said, adding that politicians could exaggerate things about each other but that there was no place for lies, slander and fraud in politics.